 O'Keefe said that they made a poll on the town's Facebook page about how residents felt the event went, and if they would consider attending another event like it.

 Tricia Hayes, the town's public information officer, also provided feedback to the select board about the event.
 She proposed holding another, similar event in August.
 The proposed date of Aug.
 9 would coincide with the town's annual Sidewalk Sales weekend.

 The board took time to discuss some specific concerns about the event that would potentially be altered for the second street fair.
-Several businesses expressed that they would prefer to be open 6 - 10 p.m., rather than until 9 p.m., and concerns that there was too much packed into such a small area, Hayes said.
+Several businesses expressed that they would prefer to be open 6 - 10 p.m., rather than until 9 p.m.

 The select board felt that the size was workable, and it was good that the sidewalks remained passable.
 Beattie suggested that more physical space between the activiries might make it even more beneficial.